charge-io/chargeio-gem/README.md

     gem install chargeio-x.x.x.gem

 Access to the ChargeIO Gateway occurs through an instance of ChargeIO::Gateway.
 Gateway objects require credentials to access your merchant data on the ChargeIO servers.
-You provide credentials as arguments to the construction of a Gateway instance:
+Your credentials consist of either your test or live-mode secret key, specified as the 'auth_user' argument to the construction of a Gateway instance:

-    gateway = ChargeIO::Gateway.new(:auth_user => api_username, :auth_password => api_password)
+    gateway = ChargeIO::Gateway.new(:auth_user => secret_key, :auth_password => '')

-substituting your ChargeIO API username and the API password for either your live or test accounts.

 With your Gateway instance created, running a basic credit card charge looks like: